Swayam13-exe/GlobeFlowAI/README.md

 ---

-## 📖 Overview
+## 📖 Environment Description and Motivation

 `openenv-workforce` is a specialized simulation environment for workforce mobility automation.

-Relocating an employee between countries is a high-stakes process involving multi-department approvals (HR, Legal, Finance) and strict country-specific compliance rules.
+**Motivation:** Relocating an employee between countries is a high-stakes process involving multi-department approvals (HR, Legal, Finance) and strict country-specific compliance rules.
+Existing agentic benchmarks lack robust simulations for these global corporate dependency chains.

-This environment challenges AI agents to act as **"Workforce Solutions Architects"**, making decisions that directly impact relocation timelines, costs, and legal compliance.
+**Environment Description:** This environment challenges AI agents to act as **"Workforce Solutions Architects"**, making decisions that directly impact relocation timelines, costs, and legal compliance.
 It features a realistic **UAE no-tax trap** to test whether agents blindly follow patterns or strictly adhere to destination-specific rules.

 ---